Radar Data Definitions

 Benchmark partners and Radar community members who have deployed the Radar tag can optionally be given access to their Radar measurements.
 In the case of benchmark partners, we share measurements taken of that partner regardless of the page on which the Radar tag was deployed, or when the measurement was taken.
 Community members can see all measurements, taken by their web visitors, regardless of which benchmark partner is being measured.

 Customer Radar Data Share

 Radar Tag deployers can optionally access a subset of the fields we receive from the Radar client when a Radar measurement is taken on their website.
 User IP addresses are anonymized before reports are generated.
-For log descriptions, refer to the Netscope documentation.
+For log descriptions, refer to the Netscope (NEM) documentation.

 Raw Radar Measurements